Skip to content

 1. Request client credentials

-Your application first needs its own access token to perform actions like Tallyfy user provisioning or getting user-specific tokens.
+Your app first needs its own access token for operations like user provisioning or generating user-specific tokens.

 • grant_type: client_credentials